utsaslab/crashmonkey/README.md

 1. Follow steps 1-3 [on this random website about setting up kvm on Ubuntu 16.04 LTS](https://www.cyberciti.biz/faq/installing-kvm-on-ubuntu-16-04-lts-server/)
 1. `git clone` CrashMonkey repo into a directory of your choosing
 1. edit `setup/ceate_vm.sh` to point to the directory you want the VM disk in, add any additional packages you may want, change user names
-1. `setup/create_vm.sh <VM name> <VM IP> to create a new VM and register it with `libvirt`
+1. `setup/create_vm.sh <VM name> <VM IP>` to create a new VM and register it with `libvirt`
-    1. Note that you may have to go edit some of the `vmbuilder` python code in order to get it to run properly.
-It may have some issue with copying over sudo templates.
-If this happens, you should be able to just comment out the underlying python code which is trying to copy over the file.
+    1. Note that you may have to comment out line 153 in `/usr/lib/python2.7/dist-packages/VMBuilder/plugins/ubuntu/dapper.py` of `vmbuilder` python code in order to get it to run properly.
+Otherwise, it may have an issue with copying over sudo templates.
-    1. Sit back and drink some coffee as this process may take a while
+    1. Sit back and drink some coffee as this process may take a little while
-1. Download, recompile, and install the kernel for the new VM, this time making the `brd` (aka. block ram device) module a real module instead of compiled into the kernel.
-1. Compile and install the `brd` module in the VM for the new kernel
-1. Setup the new VM to boot using the newly compiled kernel and `brd` module
 1. Fire up the newly created VM and `ssh` into it
 1. `git clone` CrashMonkey repo into a directory of your choosing
     1. sorry, I'll edit the `vmbuilder` script at some point to just copy these files over

-In the future, the disk_wrapper module in CrashMonkey will also act as a ramdisk so it will no longer be necessary to recompile the VM kernel to gain access to the `brd` module (apparently building it into the kernel was a bug introduced a while back, the fix for which was never really merged into 14.04 LTS).

 ### Compiling CrashMonkey ###
 The test harness and test portion of CrashMonkey can be compiled with `cd code; make harness`.
 This will build the kernel module, test harness, and a single test case in the `code/tests` directory.